 Maybe you grab an instant pot and learn to rock that thing.
 Maybe you let go of the idea that you need to make a hot breakfast and lunch every day.

-For me, it looked like embracing frozen foods, sandwiches every day like clockwork and focusing on getting each child to have one fruit and one vegetable a day (if they got more, great, but that’s all I was going to think about) and a relatively healthy dinner available 4-5 days a week.
+For me, it looked like embracing Costco’s prepared and frozen foods, sandwiches every day like clockwork and focusing on getting each child to have one fruit and one vegetable a day (if they get more, great, but that’s all I was going to think about) and a relatively healthy dinner available 4-5 days a week.

 I try to cook dinner five days a week, but other than that, I use this toaster oven/air fryer like a boss.